-Then, slowly mix the dry ingredients into the wet ingredients.
-If the mixture is too dry and crumbles easily, add 1 tbsp non-dairy milk (do not add more than 3 tbsp non-dairy milk).
+Then, slowly mix the dry ingredients into the wet ingredients (except almond milk).
+If the mixture is too dry and crumbles easily, slowly drizzle in almond milk (do not add more than 1/4 cup non-dairy milk).
 Then, mix in the chocolate chips.

 Now, you can scoop the cookie dough onto a prepared cookie sheet and let the oven do the rest of the work!
 In ten minutes you’ll have perfect, gooey, chocolatey cookies!

 Ultra-Fudgy Vegan Gluten-Free Double Chocolate Chip Cookies!

 A few tips and tricks to this recipe

 - These cookies only need 10 minutes to bake.
 This is the perfect sweet spot to achieve cookies with a crispy outside and chewy inside.